YClong015/scATAC-seq-Pipeline-Mouse/01_preprocessing/README.md

 | Aorta | `${DATA_ROOT}/Aorta/Aorta_cellranger_atac/{SRR}_Aorta_atac/outs/` — 2 samples (Control, Challenge) |
 | T cells | `${DATA_ROOT}/Tcells/Tcells_Seurat_filtered.RData` + `atac_fragments.tsv.gz` (from Christian Lab — see `00_download/tcells_HANDOVER.md`) |

-> **Lung note:** there is no preprocessing script for lung in this repo.
-The lung Seurat object was constructed externally (by the Zhang et al. 2025 authors / Patrick Lab); we load `lung_universal_new_pruned.rds` directly at stage 05.

 ## Run order